 When it comes to types, you can choose anything from Catalinas, Savoys, Red Cardinals, and even the Bloomsdale.
 All of them are easy to grow and even easier to care for.

-If you are planning to grow the pole or string beans in your Hydroponic garden, you will need a trellis.
+Now, assuming you grow the pole or string beans in your Hydroponic garden, you will need a trellis.
 This will ensure that the plants are duly supported when they need it the most.
-Germination will take anything from three to eight days and harvesting can start around six to eight weeks after that.
+Germination will take anything from 3 to 8 days, and harvesting can start around 6 to 8 weeks after that.

-Once you’re done with harvest, you can continue growing the crop for another three to four months.
-Note that beans thrive best in warm temperatures and the ideal pH level will range from 6.0 to 6.3.
+Once you’re done with harvest, you can continue growing the crop for another 3 to 4 months.
+But before you do all that, remember that beans thrive best in warm temperatures, and the ideal pH level will range from 6.0 to 6.3.

 6. Bell Peppers